Pan-ML/panml/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![](https://dcbadge.vercel.app/api/server/cCsaqv9KFf?compact=true&style=flat)](https://discord.gg/cCsaqv9KFf)

-## Goal
-This package aims to make analysis and experimentation of generative AI/ML models broadly accessible, by providing a simple and consistent interface to foundation models, and abstract methods to support some of the common use-cases.
-This includes using smaller, less compute heavy Open Source language models to support the various NLP-based Data Science workflows in the industry.
-Additionally, we want to empower Data Science projects with the tools to easily productionise custom-built generative models.
+A library with simple to use abstractions when working with LLMs inspired by the sckit-learn style API. <br>
+🔍 Easily explore and experiment with commercial and open source LLMs, including ones that can be run on your local machine. <br>
+⚡ Easily integrate language models of different sizes, including smaller, less compute heavy but still very useful LLMs in NLP-based Data Science contexts. <br>
+🚀 Support the development of LLM workflows with off-the-shelf or custom-built generative models. <br><br>

-We are passionate about AI technology and AI safety, and this supports our contribution towards a beneficial outcome in an AI-powered world.
-Please note this is a work in progress, so very much open for collaboration and contribution.
+Please note this is a work in progress, and it's open for collabration and contribution.

 ### What this library covers
 - [Inference and analysis of LLM](https://github.com/Pan-ML/panml/wiki/5.-Generative-model-analysis)